GreenComfyTea/MHW-Better-Matchmaking/README.md

 4. Make an issue/pull request, or dm me on discord/twitter, to submit your translation.
 I will check it and include it in the next release.

 > [!IMPORTANT]
 > There is no support for unicode symbols at the moment.
-It will be added in the next release.
+It will be added in the future release.

 # Credits
 **GreenComfyTea** - creator of the mod and it's main contributor.